CLIMATE CHANGE DIPLOMA 340: Blended Online—Live Training Program

 The Program will Link Theory and Practice

 3 Simple Steps to Launch Your Project.
-As a special bonus, we will support you in launching the project with your community that you developed in the training program.
-In the month after the live workshop, after you return home, the workshop facilitator will provide guidance, consultation, and resources—and will guide you in forming a community based project management committee, engaging the committee in project management, and leading your first capacity building workshop with community members.
+Upon enrolling in OL 343 and OL 344, we will support you in launching the project with your community that you developed in the training program.
+After the live workshop, after you return home, the workshop facilitator will provide guidance, consultation, and resources—and will guide you in forming a community based project management committee, engaging the committee in project management, and leading your first capacity building workshop with community members.

 - Southern and Northern development students and postgraduate students who want to learn more about what works in designing impact-oriented projects